preaction/Statocles/site/docs/theme/index.markdown

 Good use of data attributes can make customizing your sites a lot easier, at the expense of making your theme more complex.
-You can use data attributes to build grids, configure the size of elements.
-Show and hide navigations
+You can use data attributes to build grids, configure the size of elements, show and hide navigations, and more.

 The default themes allow some `data` attributes.
 These attributes are detailed in [the config guide](../config).